 The most damnable condemnation handed down to me by this immense shouting, screaming, bloody, struggling, joyously cheering cloud of witnesses from the past was this:

 I was the brood of vipers to whom Jesus proclaimed: “The Ninevites will condemn this generation!"
 Jesus stood directly in front of me; but I could not see him.

-But miraculously I, paralyzed in the past, was able to shoulder my mat and walk home.
+But miraculously I, a being completely paralyzed in the past, was able to shoulder my mat and walk home.
 A miracle of strength only made possible by the Forgiveness of Jesus.
 The man-child fish who swam to the bottom of my soul and set me free.